Rafael Cruz: Second marriage and work life

 After Cruz graduated, he was granted political asylum in the United States following the expiration of his student visa.
 In his late twenties, Cruz moved to New Orleans.
 In 1969 at age 30, during his employment at his new oil company job, he met Wilmington, Delaware, native and divorcée, Eleanor Elizabeth Wilson (born November 23, 1934, as Eleanor Darragh).
 Eleanor's first marriage, at age 21, was to Alan Wilson, a mathematician, in 1956.
-The couple moved to London, England, for career opportunities in 1960.
-They divorced in 1963.
-The then 31-year-old computer programmer returned to the United States in 1966.
+The couple had moved to London, England, for career opportunities in 1960, divorced in 1963, and the then 31-year-old computer programmer returned to the United States in 1966.
 Cruz and Wilson were married in 1969, and shortly after were sent to Calgary, Canada, where their only child, Rafael Edward "Ted" Cruz, was born on December 22, 1970.
 While in Calgary, the couple owned a seismic-data processing firm called R.B.
 Cruz and Associates that provided services for oil drillers.
 The firm later became Veritas and ultimately part of CGG.
 Cruz earned Canadian citizenship in 1973.
 The family of three then moved to Houston, Texas.
 Eleanor and Rafael Cruz divorced in 1997.